ScreepsMods/screepsmod-auth/README.md

 # Installation

-1. Either run `npm install screepsmod-auth` in your screeps private server folder or subscribe the Steam workshop  https://steamcommunity.com/sharedfiles/filedetails/?id=800390576 if your using the in-game private server.
+1a.
+If you are using the in-game private server from Steam, then subscribe the Steam workshop  https://steamcommunity.com/sharedfiles/filedetails/?id=800390576

-2. Modify mods.json and add a new line in your mods list pointing to this mod like so:
+1b.
+If you are using the screeps standalone private server, run `npm install screepsmod-auth` folder, and modify mods.json and add a new line in your mods list pointing to this mod like so:

 ```
   "mods": [
     "node_modules\\screepsmod-auth\\index.js"
   ],
 ```

-3. Relaunch your screeps private server.
+2. Relaunch your screeps private server.

 3. Follow the
 [CLI steps](#screeps-server-command-line-interface-cli-method) below to setup your username and password

 # Setup

 ## Screeps Server Command Line Interface (CLI) method
 1. Connect to your screeps private server once to create your account.
-You don't need to set an email as that won't be used.
+You don't need to set an email.
 Just username and password is important.

 2. Run the server's command line interface (CLI) either in Steam, or if your running a standalone server as described here https://github.com/screeps/screeps#command-line-interface-cli